Haminimi/messaging-app/README.md

 # ChitChatHub - Messaging App
 ![Screenshot of the ChitChatHub app.](/screenshot.png)
 ## Description
-A basic messaging app with authentication and authorization using JWT.
+The messaging app includes authentication and authorization functionality using JWT, following Jamstack architecture.
 [The project](https://www.theodinproject.com/lessons/nodejs-messaging-app) is a part of [The Odin Project](https://www.theodinproject.com/dashboard)'s Node course within [The Odin Project](https://www.theodinproject.com/dashboard)'s curriculum.
 The Odin Project provides a high quality web development education maintained by an open source community.
 ## Live Preview and Backend
 You can check out [the app here](https://messaging-app-rosy.vercel.app/), and [the backend code here](https://github.com/Haminimi/messaging-app-backend).
 If you don't want to create a new account, you can log in with these credentials: